-Cartagena Convention

-Now resides with the

-Forestry Department

-of the Ministry of
+Cartagena Convention Now resides with the Forestry Department of the Ministry of Agriculture, Rural Transformation Forestry and Fisheries

-Agriculture, Rural

-Transformation

-Forestry and Fisheries

-1 orestry and 1 isheries

-• - LBS protocol

-(Public Health

-Department of hte

-Ministry of Health,

-Wellness and the
+LBS protocol (Public Health Department of hte Ministry of Health, Wellness and the Environment)

-TDI C Environment)

 The Sustainable • St. Georges This sub-regional agreement is designed to

-Development Unit of Declaration of support sustainable development and covers a

-the Ministry of Principles for wide range of environmental issues including
+Development Unit of the Ministry of Declaration of Principles for support sustainable development and covers a wide range of environmental issues including

 Economic Planning, Sustainable the Multilateral Environmental Agreements

 Sustainable Development (SGD) (MEAs)

 Development, in the Organization of

 Industry, the Eastern Caribbean

 Information and States (OECS) of

 Labour 2001.

 [The SGD has

 reporting

 requirements for all

-Ministries of ▼
+Ministries of

 Government]

 St. Vincent & the Grenadines has legislation in place to address environmental and social development issues within respective jurisdictions.
-The Town and Country Planning Act (No.45, 1992) was initiated to guide planning in St. Vincent & the Grenadines and falls under the jurisdiction of Ministry of Housing, Informal Human Settlement, Physical Planning, Lands and Surveys.
+The Town and Country Planning Act (No.45, 1992) was initiated to guide planning in St. Vincent & the Grenadines and falls under the jurisdiction of Ministry of Housing, Informal Human Settlement, Physical Planning , Lands and Surveys.
 Under the Act, Article 29, an EIA for environmentally sensitive projects or activities is required.